intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 byte stream that is readable by applications.

 A form of positive testing is for a sender to unpredictably order the STREAM frames that it transmits.
-For example, varying the sequence order of offset values.
-This allows to exercise the QUIC reassembly features of the receiver with the expectation that no failure would occur.
+For example, the sender can vary the sequence order of offset values.
+This allows exercising the QUIC reassembly features of the receiver with the expectation that no failure would occur.
 However, doing this may introduce delay or stream head-of-line blocking that affects the performance aspects of a transmission, which may not be acceptable for a given use case.
 As